Hoeijmakers/tayph/docs/getting_started.rst

     run.read_e2ds('/Users/tayph/downloads/demo_data/kelt-9-spectra','KELT-9/night1',instrument='HARPSN',config=True)

-This converts the pipeline-reduced data to the format used by Tayph, places it in the data folder in your working directory, and executes a preliminary cross-correlation to measure the radial velocities of the stitched, wide-band (1D) spectra and the indivual echelle orders (2D).
+This converts the pipeline-reduced data to the format used by Tayph, places it in the data folder in your working directory, and extracts necessary information from the FITS headers (notably the observing timestamps and the exposure times).
-This preliminary cross-correlation is quite time consuming, but it helps to judge whether the data is read properly and how to set Tayph to correctly deal with velocity corrections and the wavelength solution.

 Read_e2ds is meant to provide you with a quick gateway to handling pipeline reduced echelle spectra, and is designed to work for multiple different spectrographs out of the box; explicitly to try to protect you against confusion regarding wavelength solutions and velocity corrections (where different pipelines have different conventions).
 The input parameters of read_e2ds are structured in the following way::

     tayph.run.read_e2ds('input_folder','output_name',instrument='HARPSN',config=True)